 We're absolutely pulled in a million different directions by our customers and by the different demands we have from the rest of the business.
 So setting a mission is so powerful because when the going gets tough, you can always come back to that mission, and use that mission to prioritize the things you're really going to focus on.

 Once you have that mission, getting the rest of the company to understand it is equally as important.
-At Chili Piper, we've set a very clear mission for the customer success and support team, which is to grow and retain happy, active users.
+At Chili Piper, we set a very clear mission for the customer success and support team, which is to grow and retain happy, active users.

 It clearly defines what we're here to do and everything that we do supports that mission.

-Continuously educate others, internally and externally, on the role and importance of customer success
+4. Continuously educate others, internally and externally, on the role and importance of customer success

-Make time for strategic thinking - look at the entire business and focus customer success on solving the most important problems preventing growth
+Look at the entire business and focus customer success on solving the most important problems preventing growth.

 Making time for strategic thinking sounds like something pretty obvious but it's extremely important.
 If you're working in customer success, and you've got a customer demand coming in, you're going to prioritize working on that no matter what.

-But you have to find a way to create time to stop, pause, reflect, understand how you're achieving the expected outcomes you wanted to achieve since the last time you took a pause for strategic thinking.
+But you have to find a way to create time to stop, pause, reflect, and understand how you're achieving the expected outcomes you wanted to achieve since the last time you took a pause for strategic thinking.

 For instance, if your sales team is not selling to a particular industry or a particular market, maybe you're going to have to pause and go and help sales with that go-to-market plan.
 I always like to think the biggest customer you can have in your portfolio is your sales team.
 That's another piece of advice I'm going to talk about.